ornldaac/Airborne_CO2/README.md

 # Visualizing airborne in-situ CO2 data from NetCDF using R

-### Presented at 2022 Ecological Society of America meeting

-### *Workshop: Exploring changes in vulnerable ecosystems with NASA data*
+### Presented at 2022 Ecological Society of America meeting: *Workshop: Exploring changes in vulnerable ecosystems with NASA data*

+*Author: ORNL DAAC*
-### August 16, 2022
+*Date: August 16, 2022*
+*Contact for ORNL DAAC: uso@daac.ornl.gov*

 ### Keywords: R, geotrajectory, airborne platform, CO2, NetCDF

 # 1. Overview

 This repository holds an exercise to demonstrate how to visiualize airborne geotrajectory information saved in a NetCDF file and how to subset the dataset for further analysis.
-The excercise uses the open-source software R.  The procedure is availabe in an R Markdown document for use with RStudio and also as in standard Markdown format.
+The excercise uses the open-source software R.  The procedure is available in an R Markdown document for use with RStudio, as in standard Markdown format, and as a PDF.

 # 2. Dataset